 It’s not a walk in the park, going from about 1,782 to 2,389 metres above sea level.
 That’s a difference of 600 metres over quite a short distance, which means you’re climbing almost all the time.
 However, it also looks and sounds harder than it is.
-Just in case, here are some tips from Everyday Wanderer Sage Scott to help you adjust to higher altitudes.
+Just in case, here are some tips to help you adjust to higher altitudes.

 The Way Down

 It’s fascinating how different the landscape looks from the opposite angle on the return hike.
-Now you have the Schlegeis Dam in sight almost all the time.
+Now you have the Schlegeisspeicher Dam in sight almost all the time.
 Watch it change colour as the light changes when the clouds move over.
+It’s simply spectacular.

 We thought the way down would be much quicker than the way up, but it took us the same amount of time.
 The reason is that you must be a lot more careful about where to put your feet down, especially over the rocky parts.

 There are two alternative trails between the Olpererhütte and the Schlegeisspeicher Dam.
 However, both are longer than the one described above.
 One follows the Neumarkter Runde (3,5 hours) and the other goes via the Friesenberghaus (4,5 hours).
 You can find more details on both here.

 Is It Worth It for the Suspension Bridge Picture?

 Since the suspension bridge picture is a big motivation for many people to hike to the Olperer Hut, it’s important to answer this question.